-Bertram House, situated at the top of Government Avenue in the centre of Cape Town, reopened its doors to the public on 9 December 2010 after extensive renovations.
+Bertram House, situated at the top of Government Avenue in the centre of Cape Town, is currently closed to the public, due to the site undergoing maintenance and restoration operations.

 This house is the only remaining example of the English Georgian-style red brick houses that were once common in Cape Town.
-It was built c.
-1839 by the English immigrant and notary, John Barker, who named it in memory of his first wife, Ann Bertram Findlay.
+The house is said to be built c.
+1839 by the English immigrant and notary, John Barker, who named it in memory of his late wife, Ann Bertram Findlay, who died in 1838.

 Subsequent owners and tenants of the property reflect the society of 19th century Cape Town.
 They include Captain Robert Granger, a merchant and owner of 5 ships after whom Granger Bay is named, as well as Tiberias Benjamin Kisch, the first Jewish professional photographer at the Cape.